 - Write a short essay

 - Speak about a personal topic for 1-2 minutes

 - State opinions on a variety of discussion topics

-IELTS is a fast-growing test in many parts of the world, so you should seriously consider adding it to your repertoire if teaching English is going to be your main occupation for the foreseeable future.
+IELTS is a fast-growing test around the world, spurred by growth in international student mobility.
+You should seriously consider adding IELTS to your repertoire if teaching English is going to be your occupation for the foreseeable future.
 For advice on the long-term prospects of becoming an IELTS teacher, see Teaching IELTS for a Living: The Complete Guide.